About Bluebird Trail Farm

 Conservation Efforts at Bluebird Trail Farm

-Bluebird Trail Farm was also established to help conserve our natural plants and wildlife.
+Bluebird Trail Farm was also established to help conserve our native plants and wildlife.
 We first established a mile long Bluebird Trail with 30+ nest boxes that bluebirds, tree swallows and many other native birds benefit from.
 We created a wildflower meadow for pollinators last year, and this year doubled the size.
 In addition we added a milkweed garden for Monarch Butterflies, and installed bat houses.

 We enjoy having individuals and families visit the farm and participate in the garden, a nature class, or just take a walk on the trail.